manik282/Getting-Cleaning-data-Assignment/README.md

 ## Libraries required
-data.table, reshape2, dplyr: All are installed as part of the code in case they haven't been installed earlier
+data.table, reshape2, dplyr: All are installed as part of the code in case they aren't installed earlier

 ## Data & file locations semantics
 Create a folder to place the following two peice of content